 With the 2014 baseball season rapidly approaching, I’m a little behind on posting my annual assortment of baseball books.
-Here are four picture books, one middle-grade novel, and five nonfiction works that baseball fans might enjoy.
+Here are four picture books, one middle-grade novel, and six nonfiction works that baseball fans might enjoy.
 A couple of these reviews appeared in slightly different form on Goodreads or elsewhere on this blog.

 Miracle Mud: Lena Blackburne and the Secret Mud That Changed Baseball by David A. Kelley.
 Miracle Mud gives us the true story of Lena Blackburne, a mediocre player who concocted just the right mixture of New Jersey to rub on baseballs to remove the shine.
 Baseball has so many niches to explore, and this book delves into an angle I didn’t know about.